MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/walkthrough-web-application-python.md

 Right click the project and select **Python** -&gt; **Django Sync DB**.
 When asked to create a superuser, type 'yes' and follow the remaining prompts to create a superuser.

 ## <a name="localdeploy"></a>Deploy locally
-You can now deploy locally without an Azure website, and the application will work with Bing Ads legacy *UserName* and *Password* credentials.
+You can now deploy locally without an Azure website.
 To authenticate a Microsoft account for Bing Ads access using OAuth, you'll want to [Deploy to Azure](#azuredeploy).

 Go ahead and Press F5 to start debugging, and you can view the Django web application running locally in your default web browser.